Skip to main content

 CLI Shutdown (Development)

-Use the command docker compose command to cleanly shutdown the dev container
+Use the command docker compose command to cleanly shut down the dev container

 docker compose down